perlin-network/noise/README.md

 2. Commit messages are in the format `module_name: Change typed down as a sentence.` This allows our maintainers and everyone else to know what specific code changes you wish to address.
-    - `network: Added in message broadcasting methods.`
+    - `protocol: Made Noise interface simpler.`
-    - `builders/network: Added in new option to address PoW in generating peer IDs.`
+    - `examples/basic: Fixed test to conform to new code.`
 3. Consider backwards compatibility.
-New methods are perfectly fine, though changing the `network.Builder` pattern radically for example should only be done should there be a good reason.

 If you...